 Are credit cards unsecured debt?

 Unless you are applying for a secured credit card, credit cards are a form of unsecured debt.
 This simply means there is no collateral backing the debt and lenders issue the funds to merchants with only the promise from the borrower to repay the debt.
-This increases the risk for the lender and therefore also increases the interest rate you will pay.
+This increases the risk for the lender and therefore increases the interest rate you will pay.

 When you apply for a mortgage loan, auto loan, personal loan, home equity line of credit (HELOC) or any other type of loan, your credit report and credit history will determine your creditworthiness.
 This simply gives lenders a baseline to assess how much risk you are to the lender.